Marshal Michel Ney

 Beginnings

 The "bravest of the brave", Michel Ney was the son of a cooper who would one day rise to being one of Napoleon's most famous marshals.
 After enlisting in a hussar regiment in February of 1787, Ney quickly gained prominence within his unit for being an excellent rider and fencer.
 His skill with a sword was so good that when his unit's fencing instructor was beaten in a duel by a rival regiment, he was selected to avenge the unit's honor.
-Just as the dual began, the colonel charged in and stopped the fight, disciplining Ney for dueling.
+Just as the duel began, the colonel charged in and stopped the fight, disciplining Ney for dueling.
 But the men were not to be deterred, and another duel was arranged with more secrecy, where Ney successfully defeated the other regiment's fencer.

 With the Revolution underway, Ney's unit of the 5th Hussars was assigned to the Army of the North.
 With them Ney fought at the Battle of Valmy and he then took on extra duties of serving as an aide-de-camp to General Lamarche.
 In late October of 1792 Ney was promoted to sous-lieutenant and then the next week he was promoted to lieutenant and he fought at the Battle of Jemappes .
 In 1793 he fought at the Battle of Neerwinden .
 In April of 1794 Lieutenant Ney was promoted to capitaine and then the next month General Kléber gave him command of a mobile squadron of 500 cavalrymen.
 That summer his unit joined the Army of the Sambre and Meuse and General Kléber promoted Ney to chef d'escadrons over Ney's objections that he was not yet ready.
 During this time Ney captured some French émigrés but he pretended to not recognize them as such and he let them identify themselves as foreign prisoners of war, sparing them from harsher treatment.
 That October he fought at Aldenhoven and he then received a promotion to colonel.
-The next month Ney served during the Siege of Maestricht and he then moved on to the Siege of Mainz.
+The next month Ney served during the siege of Maestricht and he then moved on to the siege of Mainz.
 During that siege, while leading an attack he was separated from his men and he was shot in the left shoulder.
 He managed to break free of the enemy and return to safety but he was sent home to recover.

 Ney returned to the army in 1795, with his first notable battle being at Poladen in September.
 Over the following months, he would serve in Colaud's division and fight at Lahn, Friedberg, Dierdorf, and Montabaur.
 In June of 1796 he fought at Altenkirchen and Uckerath before fighting at Niedermerle, Wurzburg, and Forchheim in July.
 That August he received a promotion to général de brigade and he fought at Amberg.